New York City Police Department311Search all NYC.gov websites

 Domestic Violence

-The Department is committed to serving all communities in the City of New York, especially those vulnerable to victimization.
-Victims of domestic violence, stalking, and other sexually related crimes who have entered the United States on a temporary basis may be eligible for U nonimmigrant status.
+The Department is committed to serving all communities in the City of New York.
+Survivors of domestic and gender-based violence, stalking, and other sexually related crimes who have entered the United States on a temporary basis may be eligible for U nonimmigrant status.
 Learn more about U nonimmigrant status, also known as U visa Certification.

 How the Police Can Help